Vinnovera/estrad/README.md

 	gulp

-Gulp will build any CSS and JS files and start a server at port `8080`.
+Gulp will build any CSS and JS files and start a server at port `8080`, the port number can be changed in `index.js`.
 Gulp will then continuisly listen for file changes and new files to rebuild the scripts.

 ## Write a module
+Estrad uses a slightly modified version of [doT][3] to build the html files.
+Use the `it` namespace to access properties set in the `json` file and `part` to include another module.

-First you need a page, see `index.html` as an example.
+First you need a page, see `index.html` for an example.
 It looks like this:

 	{{=part.header}}
 	{{=part.example}}
 	{{=part.footer}}

 If you open it in the browser right now that's what it will look like too. `header`, `example` and `footer` are names of modules that the server will look for and interpolate in its place.
-All modules needs to be placed under a `/modules/` subdirecotry.
+The default name of the modules subdirectory is `modules/`.

 The structure of a module looks like this:

-	/example/html/example.html
-	/example/html/alternative.html
+	/example/template.html
+	/example/example.json
+	/example/alternative.json
 	/example/example.css
 	/example/example.js

-To use the `alternative.html` markup include the module as `{{=part.example.alternative}}`.
+To use the `alternative.json` file include the module as `{{=part.example.alternative}}`.

 Every CSS and JS file under `/modules/` and in the `/css/` respectively `/js/` direcoriess will be concatinated to a `main.js` and `main.css` file.
 This behaviour can be changed in the `Gulpfile.js`.